dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes.md

 kubectl kustomize --help
 ```
 I will not go in details about Kustomize.
 I am using it here because it makes our deployment very easy
-or we can simply deploy image with single command.
+or we can simply deploy image with single command in minikube.

 Let me create following folders and files in the root of the project